What is infrared light?

 Infrared actually passes further inside the body than red, so it can reach muscles, bones, organs, and even the brain.

-Due to this penetrative property, infrared light therapy treats deeper seated issues of the body:
+Due to this penetrative property, there is interest amongst researchers in near infrared light for various deeper seated issues of the body.

 The Wavelengths of Infrared Light Therapy